 Give by midnight, Nov.
 28, and your gift will be DOUBLED for kids!
 For every gift of $35 or more, a special My Paw in Yours Puppy will go to a patient.

 Project AIM is an evidence-based program developed by Leslie F. Clark and Kim Miller, owned by Children’s Hospital Los Angeles (CHLA) that decreases risk behavior among middle school age youth.
 Project AIM promotes possible future selves and as a consequence, prevents risk behaviors that jeopardize that personal future.
-Project AIM is designated as an evidence-based program for HIV risk reduction intervention through CDC and as an evidence-based pregnancy prevention intervention by the Office of Adolescent Health.
+Project AIM is designated as an evidence-based program for sexual risk reduction intervention through CDC and as an evidence-based pregnancy prevention intervention by the Office of Adolescent Health.
 Project AIM has been shown to increase sexual abstinence and decrease disciplinary actions such as school suspensions among middle school youth.

 Project AIM consists of 12 50-minute sessions conducted by two facilitators to groups of 10 to 30 youth.
 Project AIM is implemented in small groups twice a week, over a six-week period in classrooms or community settings such as after school programs, etc.

 There is also a Spanish version of Project AIM available which has been developed in conjunction with the CDC.

 Project AIM is different from most evidence-based interventions in that it is a positive youth development program.
 Project AIM encourages 11-14 year olds to:

 - Consider their future in terms of a personal legacy

 - See a picture of themselves in the future as successful adults